 GTF SOAK mode

 Remember that IKEA commercial where people repetitively sit down and stand up a couch?
 SOAK tests do exactly that with software.
 They are designed to run simple actions that get repeated over a really long period of time to simulate real-life usage.

 There is a powerful scheduler to cover all possible varieties of a team daily routine.
 They gather information about system resources (e.g. CPU and memory usage).
-These tests guarantee Glue42 Desktop will have no performance leaks during real usage.
+These tests guarantee Glue42 Enterprise will have no performance leaks during real usage.

-In the evolution of Glue42 Desktop we realized that testing and ensuring proper deployment in critical environments might be challenging and require platform-specific testing approach.
+In the evolution of Glue42 Enterprise we realized that testing and ensuring proper deployment in critical environments might be challenging and require platform-specific testing approach.
 This is how we came up with GTF.
 It is currently used as an internal tool in the Glue42 QA process but we’re also working towards making it part of the Glue42 development and QA tools for our customers.